 In Photoshop, we have the ability to add text to an image, and alter its appearance using the formatting tools in the Options bar.
-For this exercise, we’ll add the text “Angelica: World’s Best Dog” to the portrait of Angelica we applied the lens blur filter to.
+For this exercise, we’ll add the text “Angelica: World’s Best Dog” to Smiling edit.psd, the file we added a lens blur filter to previously.
 In the process, we’ll learn how to format text and add layer styles.

 Using the Type tool